shsagir/play-area-sync/README.md

 ## Code examples

-* try to keep code examples together in one block, don't mix paragraphs and code blocks *
+* try to keep code examples together in one block, avoid mixing paragraphs and code blocks

 ### Bash